🕵 The Cache Hit Paradox

 - All three kernels produce identical, correct results

-- One kernel runs ~50x slower than the others
+- One kernel runs thousands of times slower than the others

 - The slowest kernel has the highest cache hit rates (counterintuitive!)